Chris Difford: Personal life

 Difford was raised in Greenwich.
 He lived in New York with his first wife and their two children.
-He then lived in Rye, Sussex, with the mother of his two youngest children.
-Currently, he lives just outside Brighton, Sussex, with his wife, Louise, whom he married in April 2013.
+He then lived in a 700 acre farm in Rye for seventeen years, with the mother of his two youngest children, before he moved to Brighton and Hove in 2005.
+Currently, he lives just outside Brighton, Sussex, with his wife, Louise, whom he met when on a Radio comedy show, and married in April 2013.